AleksandrGontcharov/concurrent-programming/rules-of-concurrent-programming.md

 ## Rules

-1. Lock shared resources
+1. Lock shared mutable resources
+  --Note: sharing immutable things is fine
-2. Never invoke methods inside of a lock scope whose code is not directly under your control.
+2. Never invoke methods inside of a lock scope whose code is not directly under your control including virtual methods.
 The implementation of those methods can be overridden (if it is a virtual method) or changed.
-General rule of thumb: avoid putting methods in a lock scope.
 3. Use notify_all() vs notify_one(): It is harder to prove the correctness of such code in all cases and it doesn't hurt to use notify_all().
 4. Do not use anything outside of the scope of what you have learned.